geomagpy/MARTAS/README.md

         10 0    1 * * root /bin/bash /etc/martas/backup_config.sh
         5  0    * * * root /etc/init.d/martas start

+Thats it.
+MARTAS is now ready to be used.
+Continue with sensor definitions and tests.
+Alternatively you can recover configurations from a previously backuped system (continue with 13.1.4).

 #### 13.1.4 optional Step 3: recover a previously backuped system

+Please also check section 3.5.

 ### 13.2 Full installation on Raspberry - MARCOS/MARTAS

 The following example contains a full installation of MARTAS, MARCOS with full database support, XMagPy, Nagios monitoring control, Webinterface, and an archive on an external harddrive.